Skip to content

 Investments and stocks can be incredibly complicated.

 When you’re valuing a stock, you want to always make sure that you can be as accurate as possible.
 This is what’s known as the par value of a stock.
 It’s the baseline of what the stock is worth.
-Anything that’s above that value is known as something different.
+Anything that’s above that value is known as additional paid-in-capital (APIC).

 But what exactly is APIC?